 Season 3 Patrick Garr Season 3 Patrick Garr

-EPISODE 6: Doing God Math with Chris Kimbro
+Episode 18 (S3E6): Doing God Math w/ Chris Kimbro

 Our guest today is Pastor Chris Kimbro, lead pastor of King’s River Worship Center and director of Community Bridge.
 Originally from Kentucky, Chris moved to West Viriginia, where he would become a pastor and start a family.
 Now Chris and his church have been transforming the lives of people in need in their community.